 Directions for DIY Moss Pumpkin

-Make sure each layer is firmly scrunched, turn the scrunched up ball over then flatten slightly with your had to make a pumpkin shape before wrapping the next layer.
+Make sure each layer is firmly scrunched, turn the scrunched-up ball over then flatten it slightly with your hand to make a pumpkin shape before wrapping the next layer.
 The layers should be quite tightly packed.

 Continue wrapping it until you have the desired size for your moss pumpkin.

-Now take a large sheet of moss and lay over the top of the newspaper.
+Now take a large sheet of moss and lay it over the top of the newspaper.

-Use a length of your florists wire to secure the moss.
-Lay the wire on top of the moss, bring underneath and cross over underneath, then bring back to the top (like wrapping a parcel with ribbon) secure ends and tuck any excess into the moss.
+Use a length of florists wire to secure the moss.
+Lay the wire on top of the moss, bring it underneath and cross over underneath, then bring it back to the top (like wrapping a parcel with ribbon) secure ends, and tuck any excess into the moss.

-Now add a second piece of moss to cover the bottom of the pumpkin and again secure with the florists wire.
+Now add a second piece of moss to cover the bottom of the pumpkin and again secure it with the florist’s wire.